Dutch GP: Max Verstappen beats Mercedes to chaotic win as unlucky Lewis Hamilton slams strategy

 Hamilton blasted his team in an expletive-ridden radio message, and after the race team boss Toto Wolff apologised but stressed the team were always going to take a "risk".
 Hamilton, having calmed down slightly, praised the mechanics and the team's result, with Mercedes now appearing Red Bull's main challengers.

 "First of all, Lewis is ahead.
-So we're always having a problem with the call," Wolff said to Sky Sports F1, defending the call.
+So we're always having a problem with the call," Wolff said to Sky Sports F1, defending the decision.

 "You can do two things.
 You can either pit Lewis, lose track position against Verstappen, and leave George out - screwed.
 You can pit both - screwed.